-Academically - Georgia Milestones (2021), MAP (2021-2022), Write Score, HMH assessments and reading benchmarks, as well as, district developed common benchmarks are the forms of data that were utilized to determine needs for the comprehensive needs assessment and design of the SIP.
+Academically - Georgia Milestones (2023), MAP (2022-2023), Write Score, HMH assessments and reading benchmarks, as well as, district developed common benchmarks are the forms of data that were utilized to determine needs for the comprehensive needs assessment and design of the SIP.
 Data teams continue to create more precise planning in our school, as well as district wide.
 These meetings consist of planning common formative assessments, analyzing other data components, developing and enhancing better instructional methods and interventions, as well as, providing timely feedback from teachers and instructional coaches to students, parents, administration and community stakeholders.
+Interventionists assist with providing targeted instruction to address learning needs of students.
+Office and counselor referrals, as well as, report card grades were utilized to review social/emotional learning needs.